oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 are directed arrows from containing to contained types and may include multiplicity information.
 Dynamic relationships (links) are directed from foreign key to primary key, the reverse direction from container relationships.
-Links may be illustrated as undirected edges, or as directed edges visually distingishable from static edges.
+Links may be illustrated as undirected edges, or as directed edges visually distinguishable from static edges.

 2. In an information ERD attributes have both an ID and a name, each of which must be unique within the node.